workOnCarrier/logspotter/README.md

 * token based lookup
     * e.g. a system specific identifier to be looked up across the files

-Other misc features (optional):
+## Other misc features (optional):
-* suppression log lines by thread-id where threadid is identifiable in the lines
+* suppression of log lines by thread-id where threadid is identifiable in the lines
+* suppression of log lines matching a reg-ex pattern